Balancedsan/FTP_C/README.md

 # Project Title
-A FTP Client and Server Program Done In C programming
+A FTP Client and Server Program Done In C programming includes list of commands

+PWD - print working directory
+cd - change directory
+PUT - put a file onto the server
+GET - Get a file from the server ldir - displays files name in current directory lpwd - displays current directory of the client

 ## Preresquites
 Any Unix Machine with shell prompt